 Most periodicals have adopted a standard font to be used, although an occasional article is printed in a hand print type font ...this is like cryptonite to the normally Super human like OCR engine...more of a job for an ICR application (intelligent character recognition...of hand print... great for processing hand written forms).
 Not to be confused with HRS (handwriting recognition software, a methodology directed at recognizing cursive...that's neat cursive by the way...you sloppy writers will probably never get the recognition you deserve, at least not in a machine sense).

-OCR Voting Technology is a relatively new approach to OCR processing.
+OCR Voting Technology is a more sophisticated approach to OCR processing.
 OCR engines are all based on somewhat unique algorithms so they all interpret what they see in a slightly different manner.
 The combination of 3 or more engines can have somewhat different results when it comes to deciphering a problem character.
 A voting technology algorithm will combine the results of what each engine thinks it sees, along with a confidence factor, basically casting a weighted vote.
 The result is a consensus of what the combined engines have voted on.
 Voting technology can increase recognition results dramatically.
-Some companies claim 60% to 85% when certain algorithms are combined with particular engines.
-These numbers are applied when an expert has analyzed the documents and applied the appropriate engines.
-Realistically, a 30% increase is more likely, when applied by a competent data processing person, and still considered significant.
 With the advancement in "fuzzy search capabilities" dirty text (OCR generated text that has not been cleaned up...as in correcting the apparent errors) has become much more valuable.

 Large document collections are excellent candidates for the use of voting technology.
 In a million plus image population, it is extremely difficult (and expensive) to have each piece of paper read/scanned by human eyes for potential value.
 In theory, "smoking gun documents" are often known at the beginning of a case and the relative words and phrases that apply are also defined.
 Searches on the full text of a case document population/enterprise can often reveal the majority (if not all) of related documents.